 Thankfully, KL has LOTS of them!
 The kids’ sections keep the little ones well entertained while parents have the chance to enjoy a meal and catch up with friends.

-Best Kid-Friendly Restaurant in KL for Babies & Toddlers: Abby’s Play Cafe
+Best Kid’s Cafe in KL For Babies & Toddlers: Abby’s Play Cafe

-Kids’ Restaurant in KL With the Best Menu: Marmalade
+Kids’ Cafe in KL with the Best Menu: VCR

 Best Budget-Friendly Kids’ Menu in KL: The Chicken Rice Shop